misads/workflow/README.md

 ## img_workflow
 　　Configurable batch script for several simple image operations (crop, affine transformation, split, combination, comparison, etc.).

-### Result Preview
+### What Can it Do?

-　　With this workflow script, image operations can be automatically performed following the guidence of which be configured in `*.yml` file, as in a example:
+　　With this workflow script, image operations can be easily & automatically performed following the guidence of which be configured in a `*.yml` file, an example is as below:

 ![result](http://www.xyu.ink/wp-content/uploads/2019/11/workflow.png)

-### Required Python Packages
+### Requirements

 ```
   opencv-python